onzfonz/comp227/src/content/5/en/part5b.md

 The function that creates the component is wrapped inside of a [forwardRef](https://reactjs.org/docs/react-api.html#reactforwardref) function call.
 This way the component can access the ref that is assigned to it.

-The component uses the [useImperativeHandle](https://reactjs.org/docs/hooks-reference.html#useimperativehandle) hook to make its <i>toggleVisibility</i> function available outside of the component.
+The component uses the [useImperativeHandle](https://reactjs.org/docs/hooks-reference.html#useimperativehandle) hook to make its `toggleVisibility` function available outside of the component.

-We can now hide the form by calling <i>noteFormRef.current.toggleVisibility()</i> after a new note has been created:
+We can now hide the form by calling `noteFormRef.current.toggleVisibility()` after a new note has been created:

 ```js
 const App = () => {